ShruthiHanuGowda/react-redux-jest-enzyme-app/README.md

    git restore --staged <file>
 5. git commit
    git commit -m "initial commit of components", git status,
+6. git commit to working branch repository git push origin working-branch-name

 git config --global user.email "shruthi.anugowda@gmail.com", git config --global user.name "ShruthiHanuGowda", git status, git commit -m "basic commit of our config", git status

 Make test-

+1. Testing components
-1. create header.test.js file
+   create header.test.js file
    tests like - rendering without error,
+2. Testing prop types
+   //because its important to validate the data-types of props which we passing to our component install npm prop-types

-note: to watch all the tests click w for watch and then select a to run all the tests
+   note: to watch all the tests click w for watch and then select a to run all the tests install check-prop-types - suitable for checking propTypes in unit tests than mocking console.error